 Protection System Changes

 The Interconnecting Customer must provide the Company with reasonable advance notice of any proposed changes to be made to the protective relay system, relay settings, operating procedures or equipment that affect the interconnection.
-The Company will determine if such proposed changes require re-acceptance of the interconnection per the requirements of this Section.
+The Company will determine if such proposed changes require additional review and/or approval of the interconnection per the requirements of this Section.

 In the future, should the Company implement changes to the EPS to which the Facility is interconnected, the Interconnecting Customer will be responsible at its own expense for identifying and incorporating any necessary changes to its protection equipment.
 These changes to the Facility’s protection equipment are subject to review and approval by the Company.